- Books, Literature, and Writing»

 "I'm sorry, you'll have to leave now," and gestured with his left arm.

-I read the signal for danger, so taking Priam's arm, began to lead him back to the car.
+I read the signal for danger, so taking Priam's arm, began to lead him back to

 "Why are we leaving?" he asks.